NaffGoD/jarvis-algorithm/README.md

 # jarvis-algorithm
-During the work, a possible program was developed and algorithms were created to solve the problem of building a convex polygon, as well as a method that determines the possibility of creating a triangle inside it and displays the result
+During the work, a possible program was developed and algorithms were created to solve the problem of building a convex polygon, as well as a method that determines the possibility of creating a triangle inside it and displays the result.

+The file specifies the coordinates of the points.
+Determine whether it is possible to draw a convex polygon through which there is a triangle.
+If so, display this polygon and triangle, if not, display only points.
+After the user starts the program, the program interface will appear on his screen.
+To enter the data, press the "Introduce" button.
+After entering the coordinates and closing the text editor window, we will see many dots on the display.
+Then you need to press the "Run" button to display the resulting solution on the screen.
+A blue polygon and a green triangle inside it will be built.
+This indicates that the program is working correctly and doing its job.